Brand0nKelly/MusicVisuals/README.md

 - Check out the WaveForm and AudioBandsVisual for examples of how to call the Processing functions from other classes that are not subclasses of PApplet

 # Description of the assignment
+For my assignment I created a music visualiser that would produce different shapes and visuals which would respond the music (the amplitude).
+My goal the assignment was to create something simple but effective.
+The simplistic design not only provides an colourful visual exerience but also lets you feel the song.
 # Instructions

+- Press the space key to start the music
+- To pause the music press 'p'
+- To resert the music press 's'
+- Start the visuals press 1, 2, 3 , 4
+- Press 5 for the info menu

 # How it works